5.7 KiB

 // my_transform.transform(&mut schema);

-(i.e. one that does not transform subschemas) into a recursive one, like so:
+Finally, you can also use the RecursiveTransform newtype to convert a non-recursive Transform (i.e. one that does not transform subschemas) into a recursive one, like so:

 fn my_transform2(schema: &mut Schema) {